Every effort will be made to accommodate your preferred appointment time and Doctor.

 All eligible services will be Bulk Billed.

-However, there are some services that aren’t covered by Medicare, such as Commercial Driver’s licence/Transport/Pre-employment/Cadet medicals and Insurance or Medico legal reports.
+There are some services that aren’t covered by Medicare, such as Commercial Driver’s licence/Transport/Pre-employment/Cadet medicals and Insurance or Medico legal reports.
 Please inform the Receptionist when making an appointment, so that adequate time can be allocated, and the cost of the service can be explained.
-Any payments can be made by cash or cheque only.
+Any payments can be made by cash or cheque only as we have no EFTPOS facilities. .
 An ATM is located in the Piccone’s IGA store next door.